siegfried/utuntap/README.md

 ## Usage

-It simply provides more options to open Tun/Tap device files.
+It simply provides options to open Tun/Tap device files.
 More options are listed in the [documentation](https://crates.io/crates/utuntap).

 ```rust
 use utuntap::tun;